Requesting a Search

-Please see the Toolbox Guidelines section for Faculty Search for an outline of the process for focusing on diversity in faculty search, and an example of the FDD presentation to search committees.
+Please see the Guidelines section for Faculty Search on the Faculty Affairs Resources page for an outline of the process for focusing on diversity in faculty search, and an example of the FDD presentation to search committees.

 Search extensions can be requested to continue negotiations with an identified candidate.

 Once a candidate has been identified, the search period may in general extend as long as necessary (normally up to six months) in order to conclude negotiations with that specific candidate.
 If negotiations with that specific candidate fail and the twelve-month period expires, the department must seek the approval of the Vice Dean for the search to be extended if there is another identified competitive candidate.
 Otherwise the search will close and the department will need to initiate a new search.